osawa-naotaka/unisearch/example/nuxt/01.basic/README.md

-# staticseek Example (Nuxt)

-Experience a live demonstration of this implementation at [staticseek-nuxt-basic.pages.dev](https://staticseek-nuxt-basic.pages.dev/).
+# Basic Integration Guide for Nuxt

+This guide demonstrates how to integrate staticseek into a Nuxt application.
+You can find the complete implementation in our [GitHub repository](https://github.com/osawa-naotaka/staticseek/tree/main/example/nuxt/01.basic) and see it in action at our [live demo](https://staticseek-nuxt-basic.pages.dev/).

 ## Getting Started

-Launch the development server locally with these commands:
+To start the local development server:

 ```bash
 npm install